Jan Shrem

 Jan Isaac Shrem (1930 – September 2024) was an American book distributor and publisher, winery owner, art collector and philanthropist.

-Background
+Early life and education

-Born in Colombia to Jewish-Lebanese parents, Shrem spent his childhood in Jerusalem and his early adolescence in Colombia.
-He immigrated to the United States at age 16.
-He attended the University of Utah and UCLA.
+Shrem's given name is pronounced "Yawn".
+Born in Colombia to Jewish-Lebanese parents, Shrem spent his childhood in Jerusalem, then the administrative capital of Mandatory Palestine, and his early adolescence in Colombia.
+As the Second World War was ending, his parents sent him at the age of 16 to the United States, where he lived in New York with an aunt.
+He attended the University of Utah and UCLA, where he studied architecture, but left for Japan without completing a degree.
 While in college, he sold encyclopedias.

-Shrem married Maria Manetti Shrem in 2012.
-He died in September 2024, at the age of 94.

 Book distribution and publishing business in Japan

-A romance with a Japanese woman led him to visit Japan.
-He stayed for 13 years, establishing a book distribution company that sold English language encyclopedias, engineering books and art books.
-His company also published translations of books into Japanese.
-Shrem sold his Japanese business after 13 years.
-At that time, it had 50 offices and 2,000 salespeople.
+A romance with a Japanese woman led Shrem to visit Japan, where he stayed for 13 years.
+He began by selling English-language books door to door, and went on to establish a book distribution company handling English-language encyclopedias, engineering books and art books; the company also published Japanese translations.
+He married Mitsuko while living in Japan.
+By the time he sold the business, it had 50 offices and 2,000 salespeople.